greenelab/czi-seed-rfa/manuscript.md

 features.
 Similar to the quantification metrics, these penalty terms do not reflect the extent to which features learned at a given dimensionality reflect biology.
-Moreover, many systems may have more than one biologically accurate low dimensional representation.
+Moreover, many systems may have more than one biologically accurate low-dimensional representation.
 Such multiple truths in data would be particular prominent in systems that can be subdivided into hierarchical classifications.
-For example, in the case of cancer we observed that a low dimensional representation of bulk data learned from CoGAPS distinguished cancers from normals whereas a higher dimension distinguished tumor subtypes [@5Cj8i4Xu].
-Both of these low dimensional representations are equally valid, and each reflects different biological features in the data.
+For example, in the case of cancer we observed that a low-dimensional representation of bulk data learned from CoGAPS distinguished cancers from normals whereas a higher dimension distinguished tumor subtypes [@5Cj8i4Xu].
+Both of these low-dimensional representations are equally valid, and each reflects different biological features in the data.
 To find these multiple truths, we will develop a parallel framework to run scCoGAPS for multiple